mortenta/eBlog/README.md

 ### Log in
 - Go to your website at /blog/admin/
 - Log in with the username and password you created in the previous step

+### Upgrading with new source code version
+If you want to upgrade to a new version of the eBlog system, there are a few best practices to follow:
+* Make sure to backup everything inside the blog folder.
+Also, create a dump of the blog database.
+* In most cases it is sufficient to upgrade/replace only the following folders from the new version:
+	* /www/blog/admin/
+	* /www/blog/logic/
+* In some cases, the database structure, config.php and .htaccess has been updated as well.
+Compare your current config.php and .htaccess file with the new.
+There are several ways to compare the database structure, but if you're familiar with MySQL queries and dump files, you can make a dump (structure only) of your current database, and compare it with the new database.sql file. https://www.diffchecker.com/ can be a useful tool to compare any changes to the database.